Fibromyalgia: My Experience

 I rest when I need to and not when it is convenient to others.

-I keep active.
-An early evening walk is good for the mind and body.
+I keep active when I am capable of being active.
+Some days I cannot stand and walk a few feet because the pain is so intense and my legs wont hold me up.
+I take advantage of when I can get around by taking an early evening walk which is good for the mind and body.
 It helps to settle and relax the mind which helps to reduce the pain.
 I have to pace myself and know my limits in any kind of exercise program.

 I practice meditation whenever I can.
 Meditation helps to quieten the conscious mind of negative chatter and stress.
-When my mind is calm and free from stress my body eases off with the pain.
+When my mind is calm and free from stress my body and mind can deal with the pain in a more relaxed way.

 If you have any questions or want to leave a comment, please use comment box below.